MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/submitting-a-desktop-cosa-database-update.md

 ---
-title: Submitting a desktop COSA database update
+title: Submitting a Desktop COSA Database Update
 description: Submit a desktop COSA database update by following the steps in this topic. ms.date: 02/08/2024
 author: mhopkins-msft